Validating Data and Stories

 Comparing Policy Configurations

 To choose a configuration for your dialogue model, or to choose hyperparameters for a specific policy, you want to measure how well your dialogue model will generalize to conversations it hasn't seen before.
-Especially in the beginning of a project, when you don't have a lot of real conversations to use to train your bot, you may not want to exclude some to use as a test set.
+Especially in the beginning of a project, when you don't have a lot of real conversations to train your bot on, you may not want to exclude some to use as a test set.

 Rasa Open Source has some scripts to help you choose and fine-tune your policy configuration.
 Once you are happy with it, you can then train your final configuration on your full data set.